mozilla/code-review/docs/debugging.md

 ### Live logs with papertrail

-The 3 *back-end* projects (bot, backend & events) all use [papertrail](https://my.papertrailapp.com) to log every Python `logging` calls.
+The 3 *back-end* projects (bot, backend & events) all use [papertrail](https://my.papertrailapp.com) to log every Python `logging` call.

 The events are organized with a hierarchy so that you can filter:

-- `program:code-review` will display all code review logs from all environment
+- `program:code-review` will display all code review logs from all environments
 - `program:code-review/production` will display all code review logs from production
 - `program:code-review/production/events` will display all code review logs from events in production